tig/mcec/README.md

 Anytime MCE Controller recevies `chars:` plus some text, it simluates the typing of that text on the keyboard.
 The syntax of the command is `chars:*` where '*'' represents one or more characters.
 This is equivalent to typing those characters on the keyboard.
 E.g. `chars:3` will cause the number 3 to be typed as though the user had pressed the 3 key on the keyboard. `chars:Hello` will cause `Hello` to be typed.

 Unicode (and other excaped charcter sequences are supported). `chars:\u20AC` will cause the &euro; character to be input into the foreground window on the machine MCE Controller is running on.

+### mouse:

+MCE Controller can simulate mouse movement.
+With this it is possible to build a remote control that acts like a mouse (I have built a test app for Windows Phone 7 that enables WP7 to work like a touchpad; contact me if you are interested in it).

+The general format of the mouse commands is:

+    mouse:<action>[,<param>,...,<param>]

+The available mouse actions are:

+* **lbc** - Left button click (`mouse:lbc`)
+* **lbdc** - Left button double-click (`mouse:lbdc`)
+* **lbd** - Left button down (`mouse:lbd`)
+* **lbu** - Left button up (`mouse:lbu`);
+* **rbc, rbdc, rbd, rbu** - Same same but for the right mouse button.
+* **xbc, etc...** - x button click where x is a button number (`mouse:xbc,3` for button 3 click)
+* **mm,x,y** - Move the mouse x, y pixels (`mouse:mm,7,-3` would move the mouse right 7 and up 3 pixels)
+* **mt,x,y** - Move the mouse to a location.
+The coordinates represent the absolute X/Y-coordinates on the primary display device where 0 is the extreme left/bottom of the display device and 65535 is the extreme right/bottom hand side of the display device (`mouse:mt,0,65535` would move the mouse to the bottom left corner of the primary display).
+* **mtv,x,y** - Move the mouse to a location on the virtual desktop.
+The coordinates represent the absolute X/Y-coordinates on the virtual desktop where 0 is the extreme left/top of the virtual desktop and 65535 is the extreme right/bottom (`mouse:mtv,65535,0` would move the mouse to the top right corner of the virutal desktop).
+* **hs,n** - Simlate a horizontal scroll gesture. `n` is the amount to scroll in clicks.
+A positive value indicates that the wheel was rotated to the right; a negative value indicates that the wheel was rotated to the left (`mouse:hs,3`).
+* **vs,n** - Simlate a vertical scroll gesture. `n` is the amount to scroll in clicks.
+A positive value indicates that the wheel was rotated forward, away from the user; a negative value indicates that the wheel was rotated backward, toward the user (`mouse:vs,3`).

+Note that when sending mouse movements it is best if the MCE Controller window is hidden as the display log tends to chew up a lot of resoruces, making things jerky.

 NOTE: Older versions of MCE Controller suppored a `keys:` command that purported to do the same thing.
 It never actually worked right and has been replaced with the new `chars:` command.